Quinatzin

 It was Quinatzin who transferred the seat of Chichimec power to Texcoco, relegating the city of Tenayuca to a site of secondary importance.

-The father of Quinatzin was Tlotzin Pochotl, and a noblewoman called Icpacxochitl.
+The father of Quinatzin was Tlotzin Pochotl, son of Nopaltzin, son of Xolotl, and his mother was a noblewoman named Icpacxochitl.

 Quinatzin's wife was a Princess from Huejotla, Queen Cuauhcihuatzin, mother of his successor Techotlalatzin.
 Her grandson was Ixtlilxochitl I.

 Quinatzin’s mother-in-law was called Tomiyauh.